6G-SANDBOX/6G-Library/qosium_probe/README.md

 ## Integration

-The Virtual Machine including Qosium Probe is, currently, deployed to OpenNebula manually.
-Please be in touch with [Kaitotek](https://www.kaitotek.com/forms/support-request) for more information and the VM image.
+The Virtual Machine image including Qosium Probe is a closed, licenseable component.
+Please be in touch with [Kaitotek](https://www.kaitotek.com/forms/support-request) for more information and the VM image for manually importing the image into the platform.

 ## Configuration